Iranian MPs seek hardening of nuclear stance after scientist killed

 Israeli Prime Minister Benjamin Netanyahu's office has declined to comment on the killing.
 Israeli cabinet minister Tzachi Hanegbi said on Saturday he did not know who had carried it out.

-The bill still needs approval in a second reading and endorsement by a clerical body to become law.
-Iran has already breached the limits set in its 2015 nuclear deal with world powers, who scrapped sanctions in return for curbs to Iran's nuclear programme, to protest at Trump's withdrawal from the accord.
+The bill, which still needs to be endorsed by a clerical body to become law, also called for Iran to enrich uranium "for peaceful uses" to 20% purity in breach of the nuclear accord.
+Iran has already breached the limits set in its deal with world powers, which scrapped sanctions in return for curbs to Tehran's nuclear programme, to protest at Trump's withdrawal from the accord and the reimposition of sanctions.

-The maximum fissile purity to which it has enriched uranium has remained around 4.5%, above the deal’s 3.67% cap but below the 20% Iran had achieved before, a relatively short step from weapons grade.
+The maximum fissile purity to which it has enriched uranium has remained around 4.5%, above the deal’s 3.67% cap but below the 20% Iran had achieved before, and below the 90% purity that is considered weapons-grade.

 Biden has said he will return the United States to the 2015 deal if Iran resumes compliance.
 Iran has always denied pursuing nuclear weapons.